 27. Prior to the middle ages, the written script often did not use spaces in between words.
 Instead, writers used what was called “continuous script.”
 Monks under Charlemagne’s rule found it much easier to copy ancient Roman manuscripts and distinguish words by implementing spaces.

-28. In the Middle Ages, men who wanted a boy sometimes had their left testicle removed because it was believed that the right testicle made sperm for boys and the left testicle made sperm for girls.
+28. In the Middle Ages, men who wanted a boy sometimes removed their left testicle because it was believed that the right testicle made sperm for boys and the left testicle made sperm for girls.

 29. Ancient Romans didn’t measure time in 60-minute hours.
 An hour was about 45 minutes in winter and 75 minutes in summer.